FlaviaBastos/hot_dog_pwa/README.md

 ## 📖 Head over to the [documentation site](https://pwa-starter-kit.polymer-project.org/) for more details or check out [how to get started](https://pwa-starter-kit.polymer-project.org/setup)

-This app helps you check if teh weather is fine to take your 🐶 outside
+This app helps you check if the weather is fine to take your 🐶 outside

+### local development
-Run with Docker mapping local volumes for development:
+Run locally with Docker mapping local volumes for development:
-`docker run -p 8081:8081 -v /home/lala/code/hot_dog_pwa/:/my-app -it --rm node /bin/bash` Then from inside the container:
+`docker run -p 8081:8081 -v <local_path_to_code>/:/my-app -it --rm node /bin/bash` Then from inside the container:
 `cd my-app`
 `npm install`